-§ For IS-800.D, the nurse will need to complete training once more if certificate was issued in 2019 or earlier.
-Training certificates dated 2020 to present are valid.
+[§] For IS-800.D, training certificates dated May 6, 2020 to present are valid.
+The nurse will need to complete training once more if the certificate was issued prior to May 6, 2020.

 Program Standards and Training

 PROGRAM STANDARDS AND TRAINING FOR PUBLIC HEALTH NURSES